CARV-ICS-FORTH/knot/docs/_sources/technical.rst.txt

 Remote datasets
 ---------------

-In addition to the "private" and "shared" data domains, Karvdash interfaces with the `Dataset Lifecycle Framework <https://github.com/IBM/dataset-lifecycle-framework>`_ to mount internal or external S3 buckets, and additional host-specific paths to running containers.
-Karvdash provides the frontend to configure datasets and then sets up the appropriate Kubernetes labels to enable DLF for the user's namespace and attach configured datasets to deployed pods.
-DLF mounts datasets in containers at ``/mnt/datasets/<name>``.
+In addition to the "private" and "shared" data domains, Karvdash interfaces with `Datashim <https://github.com/datashim-io/datashim>`_ to mount internal or external S3 and H3 buckets to running containers.
+Karvdash provides the frontend to configure datasets and then attaches the produced Persistent Volume Claims to deployed pods.
+Datasets are mounted in containers at ``/mnt/datasets/<name>``.

 Service templates
 -----------------